 Other required readings are listed weekly on the syllabus.
-Copies of these readings are available on Blackboard and e-reserve.
+Copies of these readings are available on Blackboard and the e-book readings are available for free through the UTA library.
+The link to the e-book is http://pulse.uta.edu/vwebv/holdingsInfo?bibId=2078939

-D. Additional Recommended Text(s) and Other Course Materials:
+D. Additional Recommended Textbooks and Other Course Materials